robloxsagax-web/Supernova/README.md

 Clone → Install → Configure .env → Run Backend → Run Frontend → Generate Campaign → View Gallery → Download Assets
 ```

-## 🏆 Built For STEMist Hacks IV

-**Supernova was built during STEMist Hacks IV (July 31 - August 2, 2026).**

-All code was written during the hackathon period.
-The core was developed in a private repository, then polished and pushed to this public repo on the first day of the hackathon.

 **Try the entire workflow in under one minute!!**

 ---